 It is possible.
 The Database presents, side by side, personal records each based on independent sources of information.
 Some of these sources may clearly attest that the person was murdered, while others document his or her fate at different stages during the Shoah, and therefore lack a direct reference to the murder.
 That is why the statement in the column "Fate based on this source" may be different in each of the personal records, according to the specific source.

-Not at this stage.
-Due to the extreme variety of the pieces of information and their multiple variants contained in the different sources, as well as to the fact that there exists no consolidated "list of Jews residing in Europe" on the eve of WWII, systematically linking together all the sources related to one individual is a highly complicated process involving complex methodological and technological challenges.
-Yad Vashem is working on developing this capability, and has plans to present them to the public in the future.
+Yes, to a large extent.
+Due to the extreme variety of the pieces of information and their multiple variants contained in the very different sources, as well as to the fact that there exists no comprehensive "list of Jews residing in Europe" on the eve of WWII to compare with, systematically linking together all the records related to one individual is a long and highly complicated process involving complex methodological and technological challenges, as well as human expertise.

 What should I do if I find the name of someone I know was murdered, but this fact is not listed in the personal record?